Trivivium/devops-2k20/postmortem.md

 4. *Security Misconfigurations*
 * There are no unnecessary ports left open
 * There are no sufficient services or pages
-* Default accounts and their passwords are changed
+* Default accounts and their passwords are changed (except for the Kibana)
 * Error handling doesn't reveal any new information about the system

 5. *OWASP-ZAP scan* results